Heer Ranjha (TV series)

-Heer Ranjha (ہیر رانجھا) is a 2013 Pakistani romance drama television serial, based on the classical poem of the same name by Waris Shah, that aired on PTV Home.
-The drama serial was directed by Shahid Zahoor and written by Ahmed Aqeel Ruby.
-It first aired on 2 February 2013.
+Heer Ranjha (ہیر رانجھا) is a 2013 Pakistani romance drama television serial, based on the classical poem of the same name by Waris Shah.
+It was directed by Shahid Zahoor and written by Ahmed Aqeel Ruby.
+The drama serial was aired on PTV Home, with the first episode broadcast on 2 February 2013.
 The serial stars Ahsan Khan, Zaria Butt, Shafqat Cheema, Sohail Sameer, Sadia Faisal, Saba Faisal, Mohsin Gillani, Masood Akhtar and Afzal Khan.